gboeing/ppd534/syllabus/readme.md

 By the end of this course, students should be proficient in the following core skills and knowledge necessary in the field after graduation.

-- Write simple code (with and without AI) to manipulate, analyze, and visualize urban data
+- Write and understand simple code (with and without AI) to manipulate, analyze, and visualize urban data
-- Understand how to use basic descriptive and inferential statistics to evaluate and interpret social science evidence
+- Use basic descriptive and inferential statistics to evaluate and interpret social science evidence
-- Tell stories about public issues with a combination of text and visuals using data and evidence
+- Tell stories about public issues through a combination of text and visuals using data and evidence
 - Evaluate the politics and ethics underlying how technology impacts cities and planning processes
+- Communicate analytics concepts through ad hoc public speaking and in writing without notes or technology aids

 # Questions and Assistance